rhyslwells/Data-Archive/content/standardised/Cross Entropy.md

 ---
 aliases: []
 category:
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags: [optimisation, architecture]
+tags: [architecture, optimisation]
 ---
 Cross entropy is a [[Loss function]] used in [[Classification]] tasks, particularly for [[categorical data]].
 The cross entropy loss function is particularly effective for multi-class classification problems, where the goal is to assign an input to one of several categories.